-Israel summons US ambassador as Netanyahu hits out at Obama
+Israel summons US ambassador

 - PM Netanyahu angered by UN vote over settlements

-The United States abstained on the resolution, allowing it to pass, rather than vetoing it - as it usually does with resolutions it sees as overly critical of Israel, leading to US ambassador Daniel Shapiro being summoned, an Israeli official told CNN Sunday.
+The United States abstained on the resolution, allowing it to pass, rather than vetoing it -- as it usually does with resolutions it sees as overly critical of Israel, leading to US Ambassador Daniel Shapiro being summoned, an Israeli official told CNN Sunday.

+"We can confirm Ambassador Shapiro will meet with PM Netanyahu this evening.
+We will have no other details to offer," a State Department spokesperson told CNN.

-The move comes hours after 10 other ambassadors whose countries support the resolution were also called in and followed Netanyahu's strong criticism of the Obama administration in his weekly cabinet meeting.
+The move comes hours after 10 other ambassadors from countries that supported the resolution were also called in and followed Netanyahu's strong criticism of the Obama administration in his weekly cabinet meeting.

 "From the information that we have, we have no doubt that the Obama administration initiated it, stood behind it, coordinated on the wording and demanded that it be passed," Netanyahu, speaking in Hebrew, told ministers on Sunday.